Characterization of saturated graphs related to pairs of disjoint matchings: Possible edges in

 If $u$ and $v$ were adjacent, we could remove the $H$ edge on $q$ incident to $v$ and instead add $(u,v)$ to $H$, thus replacing both $p$ and $q$ with new chains $p'$ and $q'$.
 Note that $q'$ is an odd path.
 If $p=q$, then $p'$ is an even cycle; otherwise $p'$ is an odd path.
-Either way, the number of paths in $G_{H \cup H'}$ doesn't increase, while the number of even paths definitely decreases, contradicting that $G_{H \cup H'}$ achieves $p(G)$ and $e_p(G)$. \end{proof} The following conjecture, if true, would greatly limit the possible locations of unmatched edges in bipartite graphs. \begin{conj} Let $G$ be a connected graph with $\dfrac{\mu(G)}{\nu(G)}<1$ and let $M,H,H'$ be satisfying conditions \labelcref{conditions:M_maximum}--\labelcref{conditions:M_intersect_H}.
-If $G$ is bipartite, then the end-vertices of maximal $M$-$H$ alternating paths (which are also end-vertices of even maximal $H$-$H'$ alternating paths) are leaves. \end{conj}
+Either way, the number of paths in $G_{H \cup H'}$ doesn't increase, while the number of even paths definitely decreases, contradicting that $G_{H \cup H'}$ achieves $\p(G)$ and $\epp(G)$. \end{proof}

+Perhaps the task of characterizing all unsaturated graphs with ratio $1$ in general is difficult and out of reach at the moment, but one can look at subclasses of graphs and try to find a characterization among those.
+We do not even know whether the following graphs have ratio $1$.

+\begin{defn} A graph is called \textit{tetris} if it is a finite connected subgraph of the grid $\Z^2$ with no leaves or cutvertices\footnote{A \textit{cutvertex} in a graph is a vertex whose removal increases the number of connected components.}. \end{defn}

+The authors of \cite{IGL:2019} have attempted to prove that tetris graphs have ratio $1$, but unsuccessfully.
+We state it here as a question.